jeremiah-shaulov/base64to/README.md

 # base64to

-This library provides replacement functions to `btoa()` and `atob()`, that work faster for large input strings in the current virtual machine version, that i used in the time of writing this document (v8 9.1.269.35, Deno 1.11.5, Chrome 91.0.4472.114).
+This library provides replacement functions to `btoa()` and `atob()`, that work faster for large input strings in the current virtual machine version, that i used at the time of writing this document (v8 9.1.269.35, Deno 1.11.5, Chrome 91.0.4472.114).

 Bonus features: